nebari-dev/nebari/docs/source/installation/configuration.md

   type: self-signed
 ```

-To use Let's Encrypt you must specify an email address that let's
+To use Let's Encrypt you must specify an email address that Let's
-encrypt will associate the generated certificate with and whether to
+Encrypt will associate the generated certificate with and whether to
 use the [staging
 server](https://acme-staging-v02.api.letsencrypt.org/directory) or
 [production
 server](https://acme-v02.api.letsencrypt.org/directory).
 In general
 you should use the production server, as seen below.
-Please note that
-let's encrypt heavily rate limits their production endpoint and
+> NOTE: Let's Encrypt heavily rate limits their production endpoint and
-provisioning https certificates can often fail due to this limit.
+> provisioning https certificates can often fail due to this limit.

 ```yaml
 certificate: